emqx/emqx-rel/README.md

 # emqx-rel

-The Release Project for EMQ X Broker.
+The Release Project for EMQX Broker.

 NOTICE: Requires Erlang/OTP 21.3 ..
-22 to build since EMQ X 3.2
+22 to build since EMQX 3.2

-EMQ X no longer uses this repository since version 4.3.
+EMQX no longer uses this repository since version 4.3.
 Use https://github.com/emqx/emqx/ instead.

 There are 4 target profiles for building emqx-rel: emqx, emqx-pkg, emqx-edge,and emqx-edge-pkg.
 The default target profile is emqx.
 User can build specified target release by execute command `make ${target-release}` in emqx_rel.